-First High School is much more than a mere building or an education program: this, the very first, high school in Celje has been a solid bastion of, and has gradually become synonymous with, “Sloveneness” in what was once a very German town; it is a school that has given Celje, the region of Štajerska, Slovenia, but also Europe and the world a number of leading intellectuals who have marked their times and ours – from Bishop Anton Slomšek to the Partisan and poet Karel Destovnik Kajuh, from the handball-playing brothers Žvižej and Marguč, to the kayaker Peter Kauzer, from the NBA-er Beno Udrih and the tennis player Katarina Srebotnik, to the composer Mojmir Sepet, to Franjo Bobinac, the general director of Gorenje…
+First High School is much more than a mere building or an education program: this, the very first, high school in Celje has been a solid bastion of, and has gradually become synonymous with, “Sloveneness” in what was once a very German town; it is a school that has given Celje, the region of Štajerska, Slovenia, but also Europe and the world a number of leading intellectuals who have marked their times and ours – from Bishop Anton Slomšek to the Partisan and poet Karel Destovnik Kajuh, from the handball-playing brothers Žvižej and Marguč, to the kayaker Peter Kauzer, from the NBA-er Beno Udrih and the tennis player Katarina Srebotnik, to the composer Mojmir Sepe, to Franjo Bobinac, the former general director of Gorenje…

 These words are dedicated to the school’s past, present and future, to its image and spirit.
 May they find resonance in the wish that all those who attended, or would like to attend, First High School in Celje will love and respect it, just as we who are able to live its everyday life love and respect it.

 dr. Anton Šepetavc, Principal of First High School in Celje